-President Ilham Aliyev was elected to a third term in 2013 amid evidence of massive electoral fraud.
-His father, Heydar, ruled Azerbaijan first as a Soviet republic and later as an independent country until his death in 2003, when his son succeeded him.
-An upsurge in violence in 2014 between Armenian and Azerbaijani forces nullified progress in peace talks regarding their dispute over the Nagorno–Karabakh region and seven neighboring districts that amount to 20 percent of Azerbaijan’s internationally recognized territory.
+President Ilham Aliyev was elected to a third term in 2013 amid allegations of electoral fraud.
+His father, Heydar, ruled Azerbaijan as a Soviet republic and later as an independent country until his death in 2003, when his son succeeded him.
+Armenia currently occupies the Nagorno–Karabakh region and seven neighboring districts that amount to 20 percent of Azerbaijan’s internationally recognized territory.
 An upsurge in violence between Armenian and Azerbaijani partisans in 2014 and 2015 threatened to exacerbate regional instability.
-Falling oil production is expected to be partially offset by natural gas exports.
-In 2015, construction will begin on the Trans-Anatolian Natural Gas Pipeline to export Azeri gas through Turkey and ease Europe’s energy dependence on Russia.
-Negotiations for accession to the World Trade Organization began in 2002.
+Falling oil production is expected to be partially offset by increased natural gas exports.
+In early 2015, construction began on the Trans-Anatolian Natural Gas Pipeline to export Azerbaijani gas through Turkey and ease Europe’s energy dependence on Russia.

-Azerbaijan’s top individual income tax rate is 25 percent, and its top corporate tax rate is 20 percent.
+The top individual income tax rate is 25 percent, and the top corporate tax rate is 20 percent.
 Other taxes include a value-added tax and a property tax.
-The overall tax burden is equal to about 13 percent of gross domestic product.
-Government expenditures, supported in part by oil revenue, equal 36.7 percent of domestic income.
+The overall tax burden equals 13.3 percent of total domestic income.
 Government spending amounts to 38 percent of GDP.
 Large energy revenues enable budget surpluses, and strong non-energy growth has also encouraged fiscal health.
 Public debt remains low.

 Despite progress in streamlining the process for launching a business, other time-consuming requirements undermine overall regulatory efficiency.
 Labor regulations have become more flexible, but enforcement of the labor code remains uneven.
 A sharp currency devaluation in 2015 related to falling global oil prices sparked inflation from higher import costs and led the government to increase some subsidies.